HowidaSamir/BaseRecalibration_Benchmarking/Proposal.md

 - There is an urgent need to create an automated VCF files curator according to the VCF specs.
 This will save a lot of time an effort for whoever want to apply variant calling as downstream analysis.
 - Guidelines should be implemented to suggest the optimum number of reads and samples to to carry on variant calling.
 - Researchers working on other species than human should collaborate to create a reliable curated database for known variants for each species especially bacteria for their high abundancy and clinical significance.
+- There are other variant callers avaiable such as - ANGSD: Analysis of next generation Sequencing Data, FreeBayes, SNVer, VarDict, LoFreq, VarScan, and Platypus

 **VI.
 References**